czielinski/portfolioopt/README.md

 [![Downloads](https://img.shields.io/pypi/dm/portfolioopt.svg)](https://pypi.python.org/pypi/portfolioopt)
 # Financial Portfolio Optimization

 This module provides a set of functions for financial portfolio optimization, such as construction of Markowitz portfolios, minimum variance portfolios and tangency portfolios (i.e. maximum Sharpe ratio portfolios) in Python.
 The construction of long-only, long/short and market neutral portfolios is supported.
 Please read the `docstring` of the function you intend to use by typing e.g. `help(portfolioopt.markowitz_portfolio)` in the interactive interpreter.
+You can also find some documentation [here](https://raw.githubusercontent.com/czielinski/portfolioopt/master/doc/portfolioopt.txt).

 ### Installation